nirupam23/Deconfliction-System/README.md

 ### Core Services

+- `DeconflictionService`:
-- `DeconflictionService`: Registers flights and checks for conflicts
+    - Registers flights and checks for conflicts
+    - Initializes with safety parameters (minimum safe distance and time threshold)
+    - Interpolates drone trajectories for precise, time-stamped conflict checking
+    - Handles edge cases (single drone, no overlap, spatial/temporal overlap, etc.)
+    - Returns `"conflict detected"` with details or `"clear"` if safe

+- `check_mission_safety()`:
-- `check_mission_safety()`: Simple interface function for conflict detection
+    - Simple interface function for conflict detection
+    - Sets up `DeconflictionService` with safety parameters
+    - Registers all other drone flights
+    - Checks if the new mission’s path and timing overlap dangerously with any existing flights
+    - Returns mission status and any detected conflicts

+- `DeconflictionVisualizer`:
-- `DeconflictionVisualizer`: Creates static and animated visualizations
+    - Creates static and animated visualizations
+    - Provides 3D/2D plots of drone missions
+    - Animates drone movements and highlights conflicts
+    - Offers an interactive slider to explore drone positions over time
+    - Clearly marks conflict points and provides visual/text alerts

 ## Custom Usage